matthewcrotty/ML-Opt-Project/README.md

 # ML-Opt-Project

-Explain what the features are
-Explain the HMM
-Using Algorithms and equations
+main.ipynb is the implementation and evaluation of the paper